-Q How fast is the Motorola SURFboard Cable Modem Gateway SBG900?
+Q How fast is the Motorola SURFboard Cable Modem Gateway SBG940?

 A Cable modems offer Internet access at speeds up to 100 times faster than a traditional phone modem.
 You can experience speeds of over 1,000 Kbps.
-Due to network condition such as traffic volume and the speed of the sites you visit, actual speed may vary.
-Many network and other factors can affect download speeds.
+Network condition such as traffic volume and the speed of the sites you visit can affect download speeds.

-Q How many users can one SBG900 support?
+Q How many users can one SBG940 support?

-A single SBG900 can support up to 253 users, each assigned a unique IP address, on a Class C network.
+A single SBG940 can support up to 253 users, each assigned a unique IP address, on a Class C network.